 “The righteous are concerned for the rights of the poor.
 The wicked do not understand such concern.”

-What does your attitude toward the poor reveal about you?
+What does your attitude to the poor reveal about you?

-It is noble to care for the poor and disadvantaged, but don’t be surprised if others don’t care.
+It is a fine thing, to care for the poor and disadvantaged, but don’t be surprised if others don’t.
 It’s the ancient battle between good and evil.
-Treatment of the poor is a quick way to discern someone’s character.
+Someone’s attitude toward the poor is a quick way to discern their character—or lack of character.

 Self-Centered Perspectives